 Land and Water Resources Engineering

 Environmental impact associated with odor and gaseous emissions from animal manure is one of the challenges for communities, farmers, and regulatory agencies.
 Microbe-based manure additives treatments are marketed and used by farmers for mitigation of emissions.
 However, their performance is difficult to assess objectively.
-Thus, a comprehensive, practical, and low-cost treatments are still in demand.
+Thus, comprehensive, practical, and low-cost treatments are still in demand.
 We have been advancing such treatments based on physicochemical principles.
-The objective of this research was to test the effect of the surficial application of a thin layer (¼"; 6.3 mm) of biochar on the mitigation of gaseous emissions from swine manure.
+The objective of this research was to test the effect of the surficial application of a thin layer (¼ inches; 6.3 mm) of biochar on the mitigation of gaseous emissions (as the percent reduction, % R) from swine manure.
 Two types of biochar were tested: highly alkaline and porous (HAP) biochar made from corn stover and red oak (RO), both with different pH and morphology.
-Three 30-day trials were conducted with a layer of HAP and RO (2.0 & 1.65 kg∙m-2, respectively) applied on manure surface, and emissions of ammonia (NH3), hydrogen sulfide (H2S), greenhouse gases (GHG), and odorous volatile organic compounds (VOCs) were measured.
-A significant reduction of NH3 and phenol emissions was observed.
-In the case of H2S, CH4, CO2, N2O, and other odorous VOCs, the biochar treatment reduced the emissions during the first 1~2 weeks, followed by either no effect or even (in some cases) increase of emissions.
-Based on this initial lab-scale testing, biochar is promising to be an effective, practical, and economical treatment to reduce emissions from stored swine manure.
+Three 30-day trials were conducted with a layer of HAP and RO (2.0 & 1.65 kg∙m−2, respectively) applied on manure surface, and emissions of ammonia (NH3), hydrogen sulfide (H2S), greenhouse gases (GHG), and odorous volatile organic compounds (VOCs) were measured.
+The manure and biochar type and properties had an impact on the mitigation effect and its duration.
+RO significantly reduced NH3 (19–39%) and p-cresol (66–78%).
+H2S was mitigated (16~23%), but not significantly for all trials.
+The phenolic VOCs had relatively high % R in most trials but not significantly for all trials.
+HAP reduced NH3 (4~21%) and H2S (2~22%), but not significantly for all trials.
+Significant % R for p-cresol (91~97%) and skatole (74~95%) were observed for all trials.
+The % R for phenol and indole ranged from (60~99%) and (29~94%) but was not significant for all trials.
+The impact on GHGs, isobutyric acid, and the odor was mixed with some mitigation and generation effects.
 However, larger-scale experiments are needed to understand how biochar properties and the dose and frequency of application can be optimized to mitigate odor and gaseous emissions from swine manure.
-The lessons learned can also be applicable to consider using biochar for surficial applications to mitigate gaseous emissions from other types of waste and area sources.
+The lessons learned can also be applicable to surficial biochar treatment of gaseous emissions from other waste and area sources.

 Creative Commons License